Swansea Channel dredging

 Swansea Channel current navigation advice

-Safe navigation through any channel is the responsibility of the vessels’s master, taking into account a range of factors including the size of their vessel, weather, tides, water depths and the speed at which the travel.
+Navigational aids have been re-installed in the main channel, allowing boaters to use both Main Channel and Airforce Channel.
+Safe navigation through any channel is the responsibility of the vessel master, considering a range of factors including the size and draft of their vessel, weather, tides, water depths and the speed at which they travel.

 Community information